-Judge Karen Burstein arrives in the classic Cadillac, historic "Stonewall Car"
+Judge Karen Burstein arrives in the classic 1969 convertible, the historic "Stonewall Car"

 [Photo by Debbie Fierro of Rubyfruit's Restaurant]

 Karen Sue Burstein ("KSB"), was born in Brooklyn, New York, and raised in Long Island's Five Towns in the Mid-South area of Nassau County, NY.
-The SVA's founder Williamson Henderson -- a second-home resident on the South Shore of Long Island since 1969 after he post-Stonewall Rebellion moved to Manhattan though his mother remained in Long Beach -- amd Karen litearlly met on the famous Long Beach Boardwalk!
-No, it wasn't while strolling on a warm summer's night.
-The memorable occasion was during Karen's first campaign for public office as a New York state senator in 1972.
-Williamson and Gay friends greatly complimented the suspected-to-be Gay, or at least bisexual, local candidate.
-WLH suggested only that Karen also wear her "Karen Burstein" campaign button, explaining to her that particularly as a first-time candidate "Not everyone knows who you are"!
+The SVA's founder Willson Lee Henderson -- a second-home resident on the South Shore of Long Island since 1969 after he post-Stonewall Rebellion moved to Manhattan though his mother remained in Long Beach, Long Island -- and Karen literally met on the famous Long Beach Boardwalk!
+No, it was not while strolling on a warm summer's night.
+The memorable occasion was during Karen's first campaign for public office as a U.S. congressmember in 1970.
+She was 28.
+Although Karen did not win that round, whe handily won the next two years later as New York state senator in 1972.
+Willson and Gay friends greatly complimented the suspected-to-be Gay, or at least bisexual, local candidate.
+WLH suggested only that Karen also wear her "Karen Burstein" campaign button, explaining to her that particularly as a new-to-the-public candidate, "Not everyone knows who you are"!
 That was an irrefutable fact and smart advice.
 Surrounded by many supporters and those with waiting questions, Karen logically agreed.
-Williamson personally pinned her campaign button on her shirt.
+Willson personally pinned her campaign button on her shirt.
 By the way, this is customary for a candidate to wear their own promotional campaign pin.
 An hour or so later while criss-crossing on the Long Beach Boardwalk, they all ran into each other again.
-Williamson instantly noticed that Karen had removed her own campaign button from her shirt.
+Willson instantly noticed that Karen had removed her own campaign button from her shirt.
 Karen observed that he noticed.
 He did not say one word, which Karen had to appreciate not being questioned.
-Williamson quietly realized that Karen is very deeply her own person even down to not wearing her own campaign button.
-They've been friends ever since!
+Willson quietly realized that Karen is very deeply her own person even down to not wearing her own campaign button.
+They've been close friends ever since!

 Karen Burstein Wins the Democratic Nomination